Tap - Definitions

 - for blind holes

-Especially suitable for automatic lathes and multi-spindle machines.
-Due to the chip removal against the cutting direction a secured tapping process is assured in hard conditions, even for threads with cross holes.
+Particularly suitable for automatic lathes and multi-spindle machines.
+The opposing chip evacuation enables reliable thread cutting even with cross holes.

 Form C, E